How We Got 3D animation for building and Construction

 The Future Is Here To Stay

-Companies continue to invest heavily in 3d animation for the construction sector.
+Companies continue to invest heavily in 3d building plans for the construction sector.
 The goal is to create realistic real-life models, not only in the world of cinema, but in other construction too.
 3d animation for building and construction is definitely here to stay.

 Where did 3D animation come from?